fbpx

 In contrast, modern nutritional approaches in elderly care, which we refer to as ‘modern nutritional practices’, prioritise convenience, standardisation, and adherence to current dietary guidelines.
 While traditional and contemporary diets aim to nourish, their focus and underlying philosophies differ.

-Culture Food and Taste
+Culture food and taste

 Cultural Significance of Food in Elderly Care